 An investigation of theory and research on social inequality organized by class, gender, race and ethnicity.
-From a cross-cultural and global perspectives, emphasis is placed on human diversity and oppression, and on resulting implications for individuals, human services organizations, and society.
+From a cross-cultural and global perspectives, emphasis is placed on human diversity and oppression, and on resulting implications for individuals, human services organizations, and society Cross-listed as SWK 420.

-SOC 427 The Sociology of Medical and Health Care
+SOC 427 Sociology of Medical and Health Care

-An analysis of human adaptation to illness and the sick role; the social organization of health care; the socialization of health care professionals; patientprofessional relationships; and death.
+An analysis of human adaptation to illness and the sick role; the social organization of health care; the socialization of health care professionals; patient-professional relationships; and death.